 This is actually a more difficult question.
 There are times when you should and times when you shouldn’t.
 Parents generally let CPS in because they are afraid not to or because they think it will look bad if they don’t cooperate.
 Our best advice is to get an experienced attorney on the phone right away and get some input.
 Our advice on questions like this is always going to depend on the facts of the matter.
 Therefore, we don’t want to give absolute answers without knowing a lot more about your case.

 What if CPS or police force their way into my home?

 That would usually be a Constitutional violation, but it is not a good idea for you to try to stop them from breaking the law; especially with the police involved.
 If, there has been a decision made to deny access, then make that decision clear by saying something like, “I want to make it clear that you do not have permission to enter my home.”
 At that point, if they are going to break the law, leave it for your attorney to deal with.
 Don’t argue, yell, or swear and don’t do anything to physically interfere.
 Doing any of those things may get you arrested, and it probably won’t stop them from coming in illegally.

-Can CPS interview my children at school without my permission?
+Can CPS interview my children at school without my permission or me present?

 Yes.
 Michigan law is not very helpful on this point.
 If CPS determines that they need to talk to your kids without notice, (and somehow they always determine that,) the school has to cooperate and let them.
 They have an obligation to notify you afterwards, but not before.
 Telling them not to talk to your kids or telling the school not to allow it will have no affect other than to make you look uncooperative (which, to CPS, is a cardinal sin.)
 There are some options, however, which can be helpful if you get an attorney involved early enough.